A note on friezes of type $\Lambda_p$: Friezes of type and associated Conway--Coxeter friezes.

-we obtain that the friezes $F_D$ of type $\Lambda_6$ and the Conway-Coxeter frieze $F_{T_D}$ of the assigned triangulation $T_D$ coincide in every row with odd number by the same calculations as in Proposition \ref{prop:friezes} and the fact that $\lambda^2=3$.
-Hence Theorem $\ref{thm:main}$ is fulfilled for $p=6$.
+in the same way as in Proposition~\ref{prop:friezes} and Remark~\ref{rmk:triangulation_circ}, we obtain that the friezes $F_D$ of type $\Lambda_6$ and the Conway--Coxeter frieze $F_{T_D^{\bullet}}$ (and $F_{T_D^{\circ}}$) of the assigned triangulation $T_D^{\bullet}$ (and $T_D^{\circ}$ respectively) coincide in every second row.